-Non-traded REITs were sold to many with the promise of steady distributions of income and the understanding that the investment could be sold in the near future.
+Non-traded real estate investment trusts (REITs) were sold to many with the promise of steady distributions of income and the understanding that the investment could be sold in the near future.
 Instead, many REITs have been funding distributions with capital or, worse yet, debt.
 Now many have ceased distributions completely.
 Here are six REITs whose value has dropped dramatically, as reported by the Investment News.

 |Name||Offering price, per share||Current estimated value||% decline per share|